kamperh/kamperh.github.io/notes/writing.md

 - **Abbreviations.** In a paper, I write out abbreviations---such as hidden Markov model (HMM)---in the abstract, at first use in the body, and also in the conclusion.
-I do his since I think these sections should be self-contained.
+I do this since I think these sections should be self-contained.
 I also (normally) write out abbreviations in section headings.
 - **Tenses.** It is often tricky to know what tense (past, present, future) to